Hoya Lacunosa: You may have heard of the fun wax plant that has sticky leaves, belonging to the Hoya family, but do you know how to care for it?

 Do not deadhead spent flowers, as its spurs would produce new blooms the year after.
 When pruning, remove all unhealthy leaves during the spring and summer.
 That way, your plant will look healthy and maintain its freshness throughout the year.

-You can grow the hoya lacunose in hanging baskets, containers, or shelf pots, provided that they have drainage holes.
+You can grow the Hoya Lacunosa in hanging baskets, containers, or shelf pots, provided that they have drainage holes.
 Fortunately, they don’t need repotting often, as they like being rootbound.
-Instead, just change the soil every 2 years or so to make sure your plant gets the right amount of nutrition.
+Instead, just change the soil every two years or so to make sure your plant gets the right amount of nutrition.